Geri Halliwell: 1994–1998: Spice Girls

+1999–2003: Schizophonic and Scream If You Wanna Go Faster

 In 1999, one year after leaving the group, Halliwell launched her solo career and released her debut album Schizophonic, with the lead single "Look at Me", produced by Absolute and Phil Bucknall.
 "Look at Me" was followed by further number ones at the UK Singles Chart, "Mi Chico Latino", "Lift Me Up" and "Bag It Up".
 The album itself reached a peak at number four in the United Kingdom and sold 600,000 copies there, making it double platinum.
-Halliwell was nominated at BRIT Awards ceremony in 2000, for Best British Female Solo Artist and Best Pop Act, she also performed "Bag It Up" during the show, emerging between giant inflatable legs, ripping off her shirt and walking in stiletto heels over the backs of topless pink-haired men whilst performing the song.
-Schizophonic debuted at number 42 on the Billboard 200 before dropping out within the next month.
-The album was eventually certified gold, distributing over 500,000 copies.
-The album ended up selling around two million copies worldwide.
+The album was preceded by a 90-minute documentary titled Geri, released in May 1999 for the British television channel Channel 4 by Molly Dineen.
+The documentary was a ratings success with 4.5 million viewers—almost one-fifth of available viewers—and Channel 4 aired it again one month later.
+Halliwell was nominated at the BRIT Awards ceremony in 2000 for Best British Female Solo Artist and Best Pop Act; she performed "Bag It Up" during the show.
+In the United States, Schizophonic peaked at number 42 on the Billboard 200 and was certified gold for shipments of over 500,000 copies.
+The album has sold over two million copies worldwide.

+In October 1999, Halliwell released the autobiography If Only, in which she described her life as a Spice Girl.
+By the following year, the book had sold over 200,000 copies.
+Halliwell donated the advance she received for the book to a London-based breast cancer care organization.